tkhq/gas-station/README.md

 * Burning a nonce or a counter only burns the current nonce/counter.
 Ones that are premade will be valid
 * Nonces and timeboxed counters are sequential and can only be used sequentially
 * A user can burn their own counter or nonce without a 712
+* The gas delegate implements recievers for ERC-721 and ERC-1155